Give Me Five is a Brazilian company created in 2010 and responsible for great successes like "Dilma Adventure" and "Jogo

 Roberto has always been interested in computer science, even when he was little.
 In 2007, he decided to venture more into the gaming industry.
 He didn‘t know what he was getting into.
 He was blogger for a while, and visited important video game studios.
 At his university, he met the Give Me Five team, where he is Creative Director, Producer, General Director and tries to be funny when he shouldn‘t.

 Gabriel studied Video Games Development and graduated in 2011.
 Of all his skills, the two that stand out the most are Visual Arts and 3D Art.
 Being a part of Give Me Five's art team since January of 2014, he is responsible for tasks like quick sketches and elaborated videos and models.
 A true art machine!

 Gustavo's first experience in the games world was with Super Mario Bros 3 in NES, and it was love at first sight.
 After discovering the world of Pokémon Yellow, on the Game Boy Color, he was impressed, wondering how they made an amazing game in such a small cartridge.
 He graduated in Computer Science in 2013, willing to be a programmer, and soon realized that it wasn't that mysterious anymore.
 He loves to give ideas, suggestions and make jokes.
 He joined Give Me Five's programming team in September of 2014.

 Graduated in Marketing and Administrations and also a board games player and collector, Barbara has been making her recent years of her professional career a big tour of knowledge in the gaming market, venturing into small and big companies of different strands and areas.
-Very analytical, she likes to observe the evolution of behaviour and communication between players of our current society, always looking to improve their experience, be it in-game, on forums or communities.
+Very analytical, she likes to observe the evolution of behaviour and communication between players, always looking to improve and strengthen the ties between the studio, game and the player.
 She joined Give Me Five as Marketing Lead in January of 2015.